-An innovative large urban community college in California, with minority enrollment of 79%, was one of the first to pioneer a multiple measure placement algorithm, which considered recent high school information and standardized placement test data, as part of the Promise Pathways initiative (Ganga & Mazzariello, 2019).
-The initial 2012 cohort included 933 students and expanded to approximately 1,500 high school students from the college's feeder school district.
+A highly innovative large urban community college in California, with minority enrollment of 79%, was one of the first to pioneer a multiple measure placement algorithm, which considered recent high school information and standardized placement test data, as part of the Promise Pathways initiative (Ganga & Mazzariello, 2019).
+The initial 2012 cohort included 933 high school students from the feeder school district and expanded to approximately 1,500 high school students who planned to matriculate to the college.
 The study did not address whether the model was applicable to the 50% of students at the college who were over the age of 22 and might lack recent measures.

-The program yielded strong outcomes for English, with assessment into transfer-level (college-level) English increasing from not quite 15% using traditional standardized assessment in the previous cohort to almost 60% when using multiple measures.
-The number of students successfully completing college-level English increased by almost 30%.
-The placement into transfer-level (college-level) math increased from less than 10% to 30%, with 15% (or 156 students) successfully completing their transfer-level math course.
-Overall success rates dropped to 51%, and though the study found that all demographics saw gains, the researchers noted there was deeper widening of the achievement gap, with black students' net improvement four times lower than that of white students.
+- The program yielded strong outcomes for English, with assessment into transfer-level (collegelevel) English increasing from not quite 15% using traditional standardized assessment in the previous cohort to almost 60% when using multiple measures.
+The number of students successfully completing college-level English increased by almost 30%. - The placement into transfer-level (college-level) math increased from less than 10% to 30%.
+The math outcomes improved, with 15% (or 146 students) successfully completing their transfer-math course.
+The study found that all demographics saw gains, but the researchers noted there was deeper widening of the achievement gap, with Black students' net improvement four times lower than that of White students.